haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

-# Advanced XSS Scanner
+# XSSInpector Security AI ML

 ## Overview

-The Advanced XSS Scanner is a comprehensive tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
+The XSSInpector Security AI ML  is a comprehensive tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
 Leveraging a combination of advanced AI techniques, including deep learning, natural language processing (NLP), reinforcement learning, and automated payload generation, this scanner enhances the efficiency and accuracy of vulnerability detection.

 ## Features